Housing and Innovation in Revit (HIR)

 Physical 3D Model

 For commissioning, the physical model will be constructed using cardboard, popsicle sticks, foam, glue, and various other craft supplies available in Open Lab.
-The scale model’s design will be based off of your Revit model that was created for benchmark B; however, building this 3D model will provide a chance to present your design in a unique way.
+The scale model won your Revit model that was created for Benchmark B; however, the physical model will present your design in a unique way.
 It is important to note that this is meant to be a representation of what was made using Revit already, and typically no entirely new concepts should be introduced into the model that were not part of the original design.
 The requirements are listed below:

-• The dimensions of the model's base should be between 6 in x 6 in and max of 2 ft x 2 ft
+• The dimensions of the model's base should be between 6.00 in x 6.00 in and max of 2.50 ft x 2.50 ft.
+A smaller model footprint is recommended.

 • Detailing that captures all significant features on the interior and exterior of the model